krustmin/Real-Time_SuperResolution/README.md

 # ToDO #
  - Testing on low-level AMD GPU.
  - I/O optimization
  - Create a filter version for your video player
-~- Add Denoise ~
  - Add Colorization
+~- Add Denoise.~

 # Real-Time Super Resolution (old) #
 ~- These are sample result images of real-time Super Resolutions.~